paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 - Store selected language in **_`localStorage`_**

 ^
-Store the selected language in localStorage so that any selected language persists through page refreshes and different sessions.
+We will then store the selected language in localStorage so that any selected language persists through page refreshes and different sessions.

 ---
 [.header: text-scale(2.0)]